AndrewEllis93/Print-Tuning-Guide/articles/passing_slicer_variables.md

 This way, we only have to set the data type (int, float, string, etc) and set any defaults **once**.
 This allows for easy reuse in the rest of the macro.
 It also consolidates all of your parameters and defaults into one place for easy readability/sharing.

-You can technically forego the parameter setup section entirely and just pass the parameters directly (for example `M190 S{params.BED|int}`).
+You can technically forgo the parameter setup section entirely and just pass the parameters directly (for example `M190 S{params.BED|int}`).

 It's a preference, but I think it's better practice to do it this way.